 This type of report is not possible in SAPGUI.
 If one only relied upon Fiori for reports, one would be far ahead of the game versus trying to use Fiori to replace SAPGUI for non-reporting transactions.

-Unless you read SAP’s marketing literature and attend SAP conferences (as we do) its difficult to comprehend how SAP exaggerates Fiori.
-We know how our own testing differs from the flowery treatment that Fiori normally receives, but a reader was good enough to send us a review listing.
+Unless you read SAP’s marketing literature and attend SAP conferences (as we do), its difficult to comprehend how SAP exaggerates Fiori.
+We know how our testing differs from the flowery treatment that Fiori receives typically, but a reader was kind enough to send us a review listing.
 Here are how Fiori fares in reviews.

 Hmmm..not so great.
 These reviews are placed on the Google App Store, meaning that SAP does not control them.
-If these reviews were left by Accenture or PwC the reviews with be 5 stars!
+If these reviews were left by Accenture or PwC, the reviews with being 5 stars!
 Every review would talk about how it might be the best UI ever developed.
 However, once SAP’s products leave the confines of the censored echo chamber, the world looks a bit different.

 Notice also that these reviews are very recent.
-However, Fiori has introduced over 3 years ago.
+However, Fiori introduced over three years ago.
 When does Fiori become a usable UI?
 Why are there so many performance issues noted?

 What the Fiori Client’s Present and Future Reality Means For Competing Vendors

-Competing vendors can use the very different way Fiori should be used and how much SAPGUI will be a long-term part of ECC against SAP, but in order to do so, it must demonstrate the ability to show Fiori to customers to cut through the marketing hype about Fiori and get down to the reality.
+Competing vendors can use the very different way Fiori should be used and how much SAPGUI will be a long-term part of ECC against SAP.
+But to do so, it must demonstrate the ability to show Fiori to customers to cut through the marketing hype about Fiori and get down to the reality.
 Fiori is really about appearance.
 That is appearance over functionality.
-It makes a nice impression until you start to move past “looking at things” and start using the system.
+It makes a beautiful impression until you start to move past “looking at things” and start using the system.